strapi/documentation/docusaurus/docs/dev-docs/configurations/rbac.md

 ---
 title: Create new Role-Based Access Control (RBAC) conditions
-sidebar_label: Configure RBAC conditions
+sidebar_label: Role-Based Access Control (RBAC)
-displayed_sidebar: devDocsSidebar
+displayed_sidebar: devDocsConfigSidebar
 description: In Strapi, RBAC is an approach to restricting access to some features of the admin panel to some users.
 The Community Edition of Strapi offers 3 default roles.

 ---

-# Role-Based Access Control (RBAC)
+# Create new Role-Based Access Control (RBAC) conditions

 Role-Based Access Control (RBAC) is an approach to restricting access to some users.
 In a Strapi application, users of the admin panel are administrators.
 Their roles and permissions are [configured in the admin panel](/user-docs/users-roles-permissions/configuring-administrator-roles).